psycho9773/LockoutsManyAltsHandleIT/README.md

 - Persistent saved variables for lockouts.
 - Custom input for quests and rares if not in the data yet.
 - Pageable gear section now implemented.
+- Item and currency on hover tool to display character and account totals.
+- Item search box to find those missing or lost things across all characters.
+- Instance per hour countdown tracking with on hover information

 ![Pageable lockout screen](https://imgur.com/Y4xm4Gs.png) )